b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_l_to_z_v1_25062025.md

 **Purport:**<br>
 **TODO:** There are many other works of note in this Series outlined in the Frontmatter.
 They are to be secured and filed in due course.
 B9HH Tuesday, July 8, 2025.

+### STEWART, T. ###

+* Stewart, Tony K. (2013).
+'Religion in the Subjunctive: Vaishnava Narrative, Sufi Counter-Narrative in Early Modern Bengal' (pp. 52-72) in *The Journal of Hindu Studies*, Vol. 6, Issue 1, May, 2013.
+Oxford, England, U.K.: Oxford University Press (on behalf of The Oxford Centre for Hindu Studies).
+DOI: https://doi.org/10.1093/jhs/hit013 (accessed: Monday, July 28, 2025)

+**Purport:**<br>
+...

 ### STRICKMANN, M. ###

 * Strickmann, Michel (auth.) & Faure, Bernard (ed.)
 (2002).
 'Chinese Magical Medicine'.
 Asian Religions & Cultures: Edited by Carl Bielefeldt & Bernard Faure.
 Stanford, California, U.S.A.: Stanford University Press.
 ISBN 0804739404 (pbk.: alk. paper).